-- 50. Once the request for setting down for trial and judgment has been filed with the court office, the clerk verifies whether the record is complete and ready for trial and, if appropriate, signs an attestation that the record is complete (ARC) specifying the estimated duration of the trial on the merits, and so informs the parties (section 21 of the Regulation of the Superior Court in civil matters). - 51.
+85. Once the request for setting down for trial and judgment has been filed with the court office, the clerk verifies whether the record is complete and ready

+- for trial and, if it is ready, signs an attestation that the record is complete (ARC) specifying the estimated duration of the trial on the merits, and so informs the parties (section 21 of the Regulation of the Superior Court in civil matters). - 86.
 An attestation that a record is complete concerning consolidated cases will be issued only when all the consolidated cases are ready for trial.
-Where

-- applicable, the attestation that a record is complete will be filed in all the consolidated cases. - 52.
+Where applicable, the attestation that a record is complete will be filed in all the consolidated cases. - 87.
 If cases are consolidated after a request for setting down for trial and judgment has been filed in one of the cases, a request for setting down must be filed in each of the other cases within the time limit set by the court.

-Notice that a record is incomplete (NRI)
+Notice that a record is incomplete

-- 53. If the clerk ascertains that the record is incomplete after the request for setting down for trial and judgment has been filed in accordance with article 174 C.C.P., he or she sends a notice to the parties. - 54.
+- 88. If the clerk ascertains that the record is incomplete after the request for setting down for trial and judgment has been filed in accordance with article 174 C.C.P., he or she sends a notice to the parties. - 89.
 The parties then have 30 days to correct the situation, failing which they run the risk of having the record returned to the archives without further notice.
 In such a case, the parties must reactivate the file after remedying the default (section 21(b) of the Regulation of the Superior Court in civil matters).

-Request for setting down for trial and judgment - files without case protocols
+Request for setting down for trial - files without case protocols

-- 55. In cases that are not subject to a case protocol (e.g., paragraph 2 of article 141 C.C.P; article 154 C.C.P.; section 20(a) of the Regulation of the Superior Court of Québec in civil matters), the parties must file with the court office the form for the Joint Declaration to Fix a Hearing of More than Two Hours (Schedule 7 which you can download by clicking here); - 56.
-In family matters, the form for a Joint Declaration to Fix a Hearing of More than Two Hours (Schedule 8 which you can download by clicking here) must be sent to the master of the rolls (maitredesroles-cs-gatineau@justice.gouv.qc.ca); (see section 185 of the present directives which deals with the contested practice roll);
+90. In cases that are not subject to a case protocol (e.g., paragraph 2 of article 141 C.C.P; article 154 C.C.P.; section 20(a) of the Regulation of the Superior Court of Québec in civil matters), the parties must file with the court office the form for a Joint Declaration to Fix a Hearing of More than Two Hours in civil matters (Schedule 6 which you can download by clicking here) or the form for a Joint Declaration to Fix a Hearing of More than Two Hours in family matters (Schedule 7 which you can download by clicking here).